doug-cpp/react-native-geolocation/README.md

 # React Native Photo take/save - Setup and Configuration

-This project uses [React Native Vision Camera](https://react-native-vision-camera.com/) and [React Native Camera Roll](https://github.com/react-native-cameraroll/react-native-cameraroll), to take great photos with a high-performance camera and save it in user device.
+This project uses [React Native Vision Camera](https://react-native-vision-camera.com/) and [React Native Camera Roll](https://github.com/react-native-cameraroll/react-native-cameraroll), to shot great photos with a high-performance camera and save it in user device.

 1. Libraries Installation